kevinlin0530/docker/README.md

 # docker

-This is a Docker image for running "My App," a web application built with Python.
+This is a Docker image for testing FastApi "app.py" a web application built with Python.

 ## Usage